The mix of a song can make or break the final product.

 I’m mixing a song where the same instruments were recorded in various takes, but were positioned differently from the mic in each take.
 What is the easiest way to correct that to have the same panning?

-If the mics were moved into a new position with each take, I would take the best take and trash the rest.
+If the mics were moved into a new position with each take, take the best take and trash the rest.
 Because they were moved, you will end up with an inconsistent sound for the instrument.

 Trying to use the multiple takes can also cause issues with phasing, so in this case, keep what you need and drop the rest.